purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 # 🚛 Nuclear Loading & Unloading Monitoring Challenge
 Welcome aboard!

-At Canadian National Laboratories (CNL), spent nuclear fuel is loaded into nuclear flasks and then transported from the generation site to the repository in Northern Ontario to a new waste site located in Ingrace.
-One of the most crucial moments of this process is loading and unloading the nuclear flasks.
-The challenge presented is making this process safer and more secure.
-More information can be found [here.](https://uofwaterloo.sharepoint.com/:w:/r/sites/tm-eng-engineeringideasclinic/_layouts/15/Doc.aspx?sourcedoc=%7B64B1861D-5FC8-454E-A262-28F26CA1BE14%7D&file=New%20Case%20Study.docx&action=default&mobileredirect=true)
+At Canadian National Laboratories (CNL), spent nuclear fuel is loaded into nuclear flasks and then transported from the nuclear power plant where it is generated, to a new nuclear waste repository in Northern Ontario located in Ingrace.

-Including:
-- If the flask is secured to the truck
-- If the state of the flask
-- The number of people in the loading zone
-- authorization of the people

-The transfer of a nuclear flask containing spent fuel is one of the most vulnerable stages in the transportation process.
 Even with strict oversight, accidents can still occur.
-Your challenge is to design a solution that enhances safety and reliability by improving how the loading and unloading process is monitored.
+A critical moment during the transportation process is the loading and unloading of the nuclear flasks, which store the unused nuclear fuel.
+The challenge presented is making this process safe and more secure.
+If not handled carefully, exposed nuclear fuel can cause serious health issues to those working with it, and due to its unique qualities, it may be subject to theft.
+Ensuring that only the correct number of authorised personnel is working with the fuel at a time, as well as ensuring that the nuclear flask is in good condition, is imperative to transporting nuclear waste.
+More information on this sub-problem can be found [here.](https://uofwaterloo.sharepoint.com/:w:/r/sites/tm-eng-engineeringideasclinic/_layouts/15/Doc.aspx?sourcedoc=%7B64B1861D-5FC8-454E-A262-28F26CA1BE14%7D&file=New%20Case%20Study.docx&action=default&mobileredirect=true)

 ---------------------------------------------------------------------